Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 Normal rule: Spanish adjectives that end in any letter other than ‘o’ don’t change spelling with gender.

 - This rule doesn’t apply to adjectives that end in a consonant and are pronounced with the emphasis at the end of the word (agudas).
-It is common to see adjectives of original such as español, francés or irlandés as these exceptions.
+It is common to see adjectives of origin such as español, francés or irlandés as these exceptions.
 You could also see adjectives that end in –dor such as encantador or corredor.

 English: A Spanish boy.
 A Spanish girl.